 Conclusion

 The results of the study suggest the feasibility of recruiting older men and physicians in the primary care setting.
 However, multifactorial barriers to timely recruitment need to be addressed.
-The variance estimates from the results in this study will be used to design an adequately powered randomized controlled trial to determine its effectiveness on clinical outcomes and decision quality in the treatment of men with moderate or severe lower urinary tract symptoms.
+There were no significant differences in decision quality between men who used shared decision-making and usual care for the treatment of LUTS/BPH.

 List of abbreviations